Answers to your questions (FAQ)

 There are many other good sites that have addressed this

 issue.
-We recommend you do some honest hearted search
+We recommend you do some honest hearted search into

-into the different manuscripts that the
+the different manuscripts

-translations themselves.
-Since the Witnesses accept the
+actual translations themselves.
+Since the Witnesses accept

-Westcott and Hort text that the NIV and the NAS
+the Westcott and Hort text that the NIV and the NAS

-translations have used and which was also used for the
+translations have used and which was also used for the New

-Witnesses in our two articles dealing with Jehovah's Name.
+two articles dealing with Jehovah's Name.
+(By the way, we

-(By the way, we call them transcripts because they are
+call them transcripts because they are taken from our

-taken from our recorded messages for Jehovah's Witnesses).
+recorded messages for Jehovah's Witnesses).

 |